 Q: Can a company pursue both vertical and horizontal integration simultaneously?

 A: Yes, it is possible, but it requires careful planning and execution.
-Companies must ensure that the two strategies are aligned and that they have the resources and capabilities to manage the complexity of integrating multiple operations.
+Companies must make sure the two strategies are aligned and that they have the resources and capabilities to manage the complexity of integrating multiple operations.

 Q: What are some common reasons why vertical or horizontal integration fails?